-- svn revert files restore working copy to the repo's version - svn merge source path merge changes - svn resolve source path resolve merging conflicts - svn resolved files mark the files as conflicts resolved
+- svn revert files restore working copy to the repo's version. - svn merge source path merge changes. - svn resolve source path resolve merging conflicts. - svn resolved files mark the files as conflicts resolved.

-E.g., after manual editing or using other tools
+E.g., after manual editing or using other tools.

-- Further commands are, e.g., blame, changelist, mkdir, ls, mv, lock/unlock, propset, etc. - A file can be removed from the versioning by svn rm files - The previous versions of the file are kept in the repository as a part of the history - The real deletion of the file is not possible (straightforwardly)
+- Further commands are, e.g., blame, changelist, mkdir, ls, mv, lock/unlock, propset, etc. - A file can be removed from the versioning by svn rm files. - The previous versions of the file are kept in the repository as a part of the history. - The real deletion of the file is not possible (straightforwardly) it contradicts the main versioning philosophy.

-Obliterate feature is planned for Subversion vers.
-2.0?
+Obliterate feature is planned for Subversion ver.
+2.0? https://subversion.apache.org/roadmap.html

-https://subversion.apache.org/roadmap.html